Portugal PROCESS SERVICE

 METHOD OF SERVICE

-- service by registered mail with acknowledgement of receipt;
+- service by registered mail with acknowledgment of receipt;

 - service by regular mail in case of failure of the service by registered mail;